 Lillie Hitchcock Coit was born into a prominent family.
 As a teenager, she was fascinated by fires and the dashing volunteer firefighters who organized into companies to combat them.

-As a vocal supporter, Lillie quickly became a local celebrity as their promoter and was adopted as a “mascot” and an honorary member of the Knickerbocker Engine Company, No. 5.
+A vocal supporter, Lillie quickly became a local celebrity and was adopted as a “mascot” and an honorary member of the Knickerbocker Engine Company, No. 5.
 “Firebelle Lil,” as she would come to be called, often accompanied the young men on their dangerous missions.

 Throughout her long life, Lillie attended all the official functions and parades of the San Francisco Fire Department.